eirkkk/kali-termux/README.md

-# Install nethunter on Termux Android
+# Install Linux on Termux Android

 This installs nethunter with xfce4 desktop on Termux.
 All scripts are from Andronix, I just compose and edit them to make the installer easier and smoother.
 It includes:

-- [x] Kali NetHnuter
 - [x] XFCE4 Desktop
 - [x] Termux X11
 - [x] Proot And Chroot